Appendix 2 Council Procedure 1 - Committees

 An ex officio member of a committee is a University officer included as a member on the basis of their position at the University.
 An ex officio member remains as a member of a committee for as long as they hold their specified position.

 A coopted member of a committee is a University officer with particular expertise who is requested by the committee to attend meetings on a regular basis with rights of audience and debate, but not voting rights.
 Coopted members may be appointed for a period specified by the committee.

-An alternate member of a committee is a full member of a committee who attends a meeting when the ordinary member is unable to attend or a project from the ordinary member is scheduled to be considered at a meeting.
-Alternate membership is confined to the University's ethics committees.
+An alternate member of a committee is a full member of a committee who attends a meeting when the ordinary member is unable to attend or for University ethic committees, a project from the ordinary member is scheduled to be considered at a meeting.

 An external member of a committee is a member who is not currently a staff member (including a sessional staff member) or a student of the University.